interoberlin/WunderBar-Hardware/README.md

 <img src="./README/Ohw-logo.png" alt="Drawing" style="width: 100px;"/>

 ### Datasheets:
-In the *"/Datasheets"* folder you will find the relevant ICs datasheets of the MCUs, sensors and extra circuitery separated by module.
+In the *"/Datasheets"* folder you will find the relevant datasheets of the MCUs, sensors and extra circuitry separated by module.
 ### Schematics:
-The complete project for Altium Designer <sup>TM</sup>: http://www.altium.com/altium-designer/overview is located in the *"AltiumDesignerProject"* folder.
+The complete project for *Altium Designer* <sup>TM</sup>: http://www.altium.com/altium-designer/overview is located in the *"AltiumDesignerProject"* folder.

 For a quick look into the schematics for the Master Module and the 6 BLE modules, check the file *"WunderBar Schematics v1_3.pdf"*.